B-Bajramovic/AlphaFold-Bioinformatics-BSc/README.md

 Use `uncertain` or `not interpretable` when the evidence does not support a clear conclusion.

 ---

-## Common mistakes to avoid

-### Mistake 1: Treating high pLDDT as proof of interaction

-High pLDDT means local structure confidence.
-It does not guarantee that two chains are correctly positioned relative to each other.

-### Mistake 2: Ignoring PAE

-For complexes, PAE is essential.
-If two proteins are individually confident but have high between chain PAE, the predicted complex may be uncertain.

-### Mistake 3: Calling all ATP synthase proteins direct interactors

-Two proteins can belong to the same large complex without directly touching each other.

-### Mistake 4: Calling all mitochondrial proteins ATP synthase partners

-Mitochondria contain many unrelated proteins.
-Shared localization is not enough evidence for direct physical interaction.

-### Mistake 5: Trusting every membrane protein contact

-Hydrophobic helices can form plausible looking contacts.
-Membrane sector predictions require careful interpretation.

-### Mistake 6: Overinterpreting one AlphaFold3 run

-One prediction is not a complete biological experiment.
-Treat AlphaFold3 as a hypothesis generator and combine structure, confidence, biological context, and later coevolution analysis.

----

 ## Working questions

 ### AlphaFold and confidence